ByteVerse

 • multi-agent workflows for business playbooks

-• good fit for sales and go-to-market operations
+• strong fit for sales, customer success, and go-to-market operations

-• agent roles can map to real team functions
+• agent roles can map to real business functions instead of generic chat tasks

 Where It Can Fall Short

-• more serious setup than casual users need
+• more serious setup than casual buyers usually expect

-• best value appears when there is enough workflow volume
+• best value appears when workflow volume is meaningful

-Best for: GTM teams that want agents to act like a structured AI workforce.
+Best for: GTM teams that want agents to behave more like a structured AI workforce than a loose collection of prompts.

 4. n8n - Best for Technical Teams and Self-Hosting